 As Portland grows, so does its cost of living and the income disparity among its population.
 To help address the growing need for affordable housing and health services, Central City Concern has teamed with six local healthcare agencies to construct their new Eastside Health and Recovery Center.

-The new 117,000 sf, 6-story building is geared toward those looking for substance abuse treatment, affordable housing, or those in transition out of homelessness.
+Glumac provided MEP engineering, technology integration, lighting design, and energy analysis for this 117,000-square-foot, 6-story building geared toward those looking for substance abuse treatment, affordable housing, or those in transition out of homelessness.
 It features medical clinic, transitional housing, substance abuse disorder treatment, domestic violence counseling, wellness services, community gathering spaces, and ground floor retail.

 In 2018, the facility was a recipient of the AIA Healthcare Design Award.

 - Targeting Earth Advantage gold